The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: The -symmetric Restriction-Extension operator for the sphere

 In the last estimate we applied Young's convolution inequality in mixed norm Lorentz spaces from \cite[Theorem~2]{KhaiTri2014} to $\tau(|D|)f = K\ast f$ where $K:=\mathcal F^{-1}(\tau(|\cdot|))$ is a Schwartz function.
 (The result for mixed Lebesgue spaces can be found in \cite[Theorem II.1.(b)]{BenedekPanzone1961} or \cite[Theorem~3.1]{GreySinnamon2016}.)

-Considering the estimate~\eqref{eq:Tj_estimate} for a fixed pair $(p_1,p_2)$ only allows to deduce the boundedness of $T_j$ with a mixed weak Lebesgue space as target space.
-Using real interpolation theory, we may deduce the boundedness with mixed Lebesgue spaces as target spaces provided that we are not in an endpoint case.
+Considering the estimate~\eqref{eq:Tj_estimate} for a fixed pair $(p_1,p_2)$ is not enough to prove our claim, but real interpolation theory does the job unless we are in an endpoint case.
 To see this, set the first endpoint to be 1 and the second endpoint to be $r:=\frac{2(d-k)}{d-k+1}$.
 Our first aim is to deduce, for any fixed $z\in\R^k$ and $p_1$ between these endpoints,

 For the first endpoint $p_1=1$ we have $(\mathcal L^{p_1}_y)'=L^\infty(\R^{d-k})$ and for the second endpoint case $p_1= r$ we have $(\mathcal L^{p_1}_y)'=L^{r',\infty}(\R^{d-k})$.
 In these cases, estimate~\eqref{eq:Tj_estimateII} is immediate from~\eqref{eq:Tj_estimate}.
 For $1<p_1<r$ we use real interpolation and choose $\theta\in (0,1)$ such that $\frac{1-\theta}{1}+\frac{\theta}{r}=\frac{1}{p_1}$.
 Then $\mathcal L_y^{p_1}=L^{p_1}(\R^{d-k})$ and real interpolation of the estimates in~\eqref{eq:Tj_estimate} gives